libamtrack/library/trunk/example/basic_plots/README.txt

 AT_plot.c + libamtrack header files (*.h) + gsl header files (*.h) ---(compiling)---->  AT_plot.o
 AT_plot.o + libamtrack library (*.dll or *.so) + gsl libraries (*.dll or *.so) ---(linking)---->  AT_plot.exe

+You can also compile against static version of the library using command:

+$ make static

 2. Run

 When you will have AT_plot.exe file and want to run it under Windows, copy to the same